Morphological Matrix for logo design

-One very important step to note here is we have done brainstorming and detailed analysis while choosing aspect of every key idea (mentioned above).
-“Good” analysis is matter of practice, visualization and maturity of balancing design aspect and understanding positioning of a brand in market.
+One very important step to note here is we undertook brainstorming and detailed analysis while choosing aspects of every key idea (mentioned above).

-The three elements chosen were marked in red in above image.
-Please don’t underestimate the fact that they are strategically chosen from three different aspects of bakery USP’s. 😉
+The three elements chosen were marked in red in the above image.

-Based on 3 selected element, further process is explained in detailed case study.
+Based on the three selected elements, further process is explained in our detailed case study.

 - Refinement on selected element